publiclab/spectral-workbench/README.md

 ## Installation

-The app now runs on Ruby 1.9.3 up to Ruby 2.1.2 (preferred), and Rails 3.2.x, and uses Bundler for gem management and Bower for static asset management.
+The app now runs on Ruby 2.6.6 up to Ruby 2.6.x (preferred), and Rails 5.2.x, and uses Bundler for gem management and Yarn for static asset management.

 ### Prerequisites: